 Hydroelectric plants

-The power plants and dams are public assets, a legacy that belongs to all the people of the Aosta Valley, and have special environmental and cultural value.
+Power plants and dams are a common good, a shared heritage of all the people of the Aosta Valley, and hold significant landscape and cultural value.

 Anyone who wants to see how a hydroelectric power plant works with their own eyes can visit the CVA power plants and dams as part of a pleasant organised walk or bicycle ride: learn about the CVA “Energy Tours” and find out which of our power plants you can visit.